ClojureBridge/organizing/Letters-to-volunteers.md

 >
 > Lillie
 >
 > PS: I'm going to assume non-survey participation means you can't make it, not to be super harsh or anything.
+And as always: In the spirit of maintaining a safe and comfortable learning environment, we expect everyone who attends to behave professionally.

 ### [[Back to Templates and Materials|Templates and Materials]]